BayliSade/HackerLink/README.md

 # Hacker-Link

 > A developer social networking app built with the MERN stack.
+A platform for hackers to stay connected, inspired by hackathon lassonde and the end of bootcamp

 # Technologies Used